 Each research seminar develops these skill in its specific domain.

-Block V contains the master’s dissertation (24 credits).
+Block VI contains the master’s dissertation (24 credits).
 This dissertation is supervised by a supervisor affiliated to the university where the student is enrolled; co-supervisors (from the same or another institution) are possible.

 By means of the master’s dissertation, students show that they can act as lead authors of academic articles.